anjuhasz/writingchallenge/Storyline.md

 The challenge comprises the following types of tasks :

+* Break up continuous strings of text into meaningful chunks
 * Re-assemble/re-order the scattered parts.
 * Guess and write the missing parts (parts of words, full words, etc.).
 * Put the instructions in the right order.